1nViv0/Javascript_Pikachu_2020/index.md

 **Latest Version**
-- <a href="Pikachu12.html">PIKACHU VERSION 12</A>
+- <a href="Pikachu14.html">PIKACHU VERSION 14</A>

 **Previous Versions**
 Yeah, sue me I don't know how github works yet.
+This is my version control.

 - <a href="Pikachu11.html">PIKACHU VERSION 11</A>
+- <a href="Pikachu12.html">PIKACHU VERSION 12</A>

 **Oldschool Verions**
 <a href="https://www.java-scripts.net/javascripts/Pikachu.phtml">.Pikachu Game.</a>